Dawoud Bey: Career

 The ‘Underground Railroad’ was not a physical railroad but a system in early-mid 19th century U.S.A.
-It consisted of routes, safehouses and abolitionists that helped fugitive-slaves escape from southern states to northern states and Canada until the ‘Emancipation Proclamation’ in 1863.
+It consisted of routes, safehouses and abolitionists that helped fugitive-slaves escape from southern states to northern states and Canada until the Emancipation Proclamation in 1863.
 It was called the ‘Underground Railroad’ as its operations had to be conducted secretly at night but also because railroad terms served as code words.

-Bey explains that the intention of the project was “to recreate the spatial and sensory experiences of those moving furtively through the darkness.”
+Bey explains that the intention of the project was "to recreate the spatial and sensory experiences of those moving furtively through the darkness."
 These landscape photographs, that were taken in the day were printed in dark black and grey tones which allowed details to emerge slowly.
-He explains these dark tones as being “a metaphor for an enveloping physical darkness, a passage to liberation that was a protective cover for the escaping African American slaves.”
+He explains these dark tones as being "a metaphor for an enveloping physical darkness, a passage to liberation that was a protective cover for the escaping African American slaves."

 ‘Dawoud Bey: 2 American projects’ is a hardcover book published in 2020 that combines 2 of Dawoud Bey’s projects; ‘The Birmingham project’ and ‘Night Coming Tenderly, Black’.
 The book was designed by Pentagram for ‘An American Project’; a retrospective of Bey’s work in 2020 held in SFMOMA and co-organised by the Whitney Museum of American Art.
 Across Bey’s career he has become known for his community-based work.
-He states that his photography “is an ethical practice requiring collaboration with his subjects”.
+He states that his photography "is an ethical practice requiring collaboration with his subjects".
 In recent times, his practice has focused on presenting the histories of black communities through the visualisation of their contemporary lives.
-Bey’s approach can be felt in both projects in ‘Dawoud Bey: 2 American projects’.

-The photography in ‘Dawoud Bey: Two American Projects’ is a departure from Bey’s colour photography.
-The monochrome images of ‘The Birmingham Project’ and ‘Night Coming Tenderly, Black’ show a “focus on historical events and collective memory”.
-Bey is known to arrange his photographs in pairs and grids.
-Pentagram designers aimed to echo this notion by creating a “strong but neutral framework for the series”, presenting the two projects side by side.
-This allows them to tell a linked story of “past and present, landscapes and portraits, slavery and terrorism.”

-The layout of the book is subtle and allows the work to be self-explanatory.
-The typographical composition elicits ideas of motion and tension and is arranged to emphasize certain words and phrases.
-The type is set in a non-distracting combination of Belingkse Serif for titles and Bradford (serif) or Whyte Inktrap (sans serif) for body text.
-A 3-column grid was used in the design and is counterbalanced by staggered images with the bodies of text.